darshanrao/Viterbi_Algorithm/README.md

 - `states.txt`: Predicted state sequence based on the Viterbi algorithm.

-# Assignment Details
-- **Course:** CSCI-561 - Foundations of Artificial Intelligence
-- **Assignment:** Homework 3 - Temporal Reasoning
-- **Due Date:** Monday, November 20th, 2023, 23:59:59 PST

-For more details about the assignment, refer to the [homework PDF](path/to/homework.pdf) provided in the repository.
+For more details about the assignment, refer to the [homework PDF](https://github.com/darshanrao/Viterbi_Algorithm/blob/main/HW3v0_5%20(1).pdf) provided in the repository.